-Editor's note: Whether and how a non-3GPP device needs to be authenticated by the 5GC is FFS.

-Editor's note: Whether the QoS rule provided by the PCF is applicable to all non-3GPP devices behind the 5G-RG is FFS.

-Editor's note: The details of the updated N4 rules sent to the UPF is FFS.

-Editor's note: The details of how the 5G-RG map the non-3GPP device's traffic to QoS flows of this PDU session is FFS.

 Editor's note: Whether mechanisms other than IPv6 delegation is used for allocating additional IP address to non-3GPP device is FFS.
 Whether any enhancement to the PCF, any enhancement to CHF discovery and selection is FFS if other IP address allocation mechanism is used.

-Editor's note: Whether non-3GPP device is identified in 5GC with an identity other than MAC address is FFS.